-We currently rely on third-party clinical research organizations to conduct our ongoing Phase 2b and Phase 2 open label clinical trials of losmapimod and our ongoing Phase 1 clinical trial of FTX-6058.
-We plan to rely on third-party clinical research organizations or third-party research collaboratives to conduct any future clinical trials, including our planned clinical trial of FTX-6058 in patients with SCD.
+We currently rely on third-party clinical research organizations to conduct our ongoing open label extension of our Phase 2b clinical trial of losmapimod for the treatment of FSHD, our ongoing Phase 2 open label clinical trial of losmapimod for the treatment of FSHD and our ongoing Phase 1 clinical trial of FTX-6058.
+We plan to rely on third-party clinical research organizations or third-party research collaboratives to conduct any future clinical trials, including our planned Phase 1b clinical trial of FTX-6058 in patients with SCD.
 We do not plan to independently conduct clinical trials of our other product candidates.
 We expect to continue to rely on third parties, such as clinical research organizations, clinical data management organizations, medical institutions and clinical investigators, to conduct our clinical trials.
 These agreements might terminate for a variety of reasons, including a failure to perform by the third parties.
 If we need to enter into alternative arrangements, our product development activities might be delayed.

 Our reliance on these third parties for research and development activities will reduce our control over these activities but will not relieve us of our responsibilities.
 For example, we will remain responsible for ensuring that each of our clinical trials is conducted in accordance with the general investigational plan and protocols for the trial.
 Moreover, the FDA requires us to comply with standards, commonly referred to as good clinical practices, for conducting, recording and reporting the results of clinical trials to assure that data and reported results are credible and accurate and that the rights, integrity and confidentiality of trial participants are protected.
 We also are required to register ongoing clinical trials and post the results of completed clinical trials on a government-sponsored database, ClinicalTrials.gov, within specified timeframes.
-Failure to do so can result in fines, adverse publicity and civil and criminal sanctions.
+Failure to do so can result in fines, adverse publicity and criminal sanctions.